Where to eat in New York

 Of course, a nice drink is the perfect way to end an exciting day in a city.
 And especially in Manhattan, it is worthwhile to visit one of the countless Roof Top Bars.
 Only which ones?
 And how to decide?

 In a Roof Top Bar Tour you visit three different roof terraces with an international group.
-So, in addition to the great views of the nightly Manhattan also ideal to share tips with other travelers.
+In addition to enjoying the great views of Manhattan at night it is also ideal to share tips with other travelers.
 Meet in a cafe near Times Square and be greeted by the friendly "tour guides".
-It is a little bit strange, that the bus is only a few blocks away, but on the one hand the group stays together and on the other hand the girls in the sometimes adventurously high shoes keep their spirits up.
+It is a bit strange, that you take a bus to a bar that is only a few blocks away, but on the one hand the group stays together and on the other hand the girls in the sometimes adventurously high shoes keep their spirits up.

 We visited three rooftop bars in the area between Times Square and Empire State Building.
 Each bar includes a drink and you spend about an hour listening to local lounge music and enjoying the view before heading to the next stop.
 In the last bar, the guides say goodbye and you can still comfortably end the evening with the other participants or continue to party.
 The style of the bars went from modern-glazed to "hipster-ig" bronzed, so something for everyone.

-Isabella and Stefan report on flyawaywithme.de weekly exciting destinations and give practical tips on how to travel to a country or a city.
-With experiences from currently 54 countries they write there about topics from the city trip to the elephant safari.
-Your report, like her Discover New York on foot, you can find here.
+Isabella and Stefan introduce exciting destinations weekly on flyawaywithme.de and give practical tips on how to travel to a country or a city.
+With experiences from currently 54 countries they write about topics from city trips to elephant safaris.
+Find their report, how to discover New York on foot here.

 One of the rooftop bars introduces Ulli Jeute: